 Can You Trade In a Leased Vehicle?

-Yes, you can trade-in a leased vehicle, but it’s not often a good thing to do.
-The experts who forecast the future values of leased cars usually do a rather precise job of making their predictions.
-However, if the trade-in value of your leased vehicle is significantly higher than the buyout cost of your lease as you near the end of it, you can trade in your leased vehicle, pay off your contract, and use the cash as a down payment toward your next car.
+Yes, but it’s rarely a good idea to trade in a leased vehicle.
+The experts who forecast the residual values of leased models usually make accurate estimates.
+However, there are times where such a trade can work for you.
+If the trade-in value of your vehicle is significantly higher than the buyout cost of your lease as you near the end of the car loan, you can trade in your leased vehicle (or sell it yourself), pay off your contract, and use the cash as a down payment toward your next car.

-The best chance you have of a trade-in price being higher than a buyout cost is if you have driven significantly fewer miles than the lease allows, there is no damage, and the vehicle is in high demand.
-Since you can typically get more money out of a private-party car sale than a trade-in, you might try to sell the car yourself to get the highest resale value out of it.
-Of course, you’ll want to check with your leasing company to ensure that there are no prohibitions on selling or trading in the vehicle.
+The best chance you have of a trade-in price being higher than a buyout cost is if you have a significantly lower mileage than the lease allows, dealers have high demand for the vehicle, and there is no damage.
+Even then, you can usually get more money out of a private-party car sale, so you might want to try to sell the car yourself and get its highest resale value.
+Be sure to check with your leasing company to ensure that there are no prohibitions on selling or trading in the vehicle.

 Here are a few tips to get your vehicle ready for trade-in:

-Gather Your Paperwork: Your car is more valuable if you can prove that you have completed all necessary preventative maintenance at each service interval.
-By keeping all of your service records in one place, you'll be prepared to hand over copies of receipts that demonstrate you've taken care of the car.
-Also, provide receipts on things like tires and brakes so you can show if you've replaced them recently.
+Gather Your Paperwork: While you don’t need to refurbish your car to trade it in, it’s worth more if you can prove that you have kept up with preventative maintenance.
+You’ll want to have your service records in one place, plus copies of the receipts to prove you’ve taken care of your car.
+It’s also a good idea to provide receipts on things like tires and brakes so you can show if you've replaced them recently.
+All of that can increase the amount you get as part of your trade-in offer.

 If the vehicle was in an accident, be prepared to show the appraiser paperwork showing the repairs that were performed.
 They may not ask for any of the paperwork, but being prepared may land you a sweeter deal.